RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 A collection of problems junior developers should know, according to people in charge.

-Problems submitted by:
+These problems have been submitted by:

 - hiring managers
 - interviewers
-- and mid &amp; senior level developers
+- mid- and senior-level developers

 Purpose of this project: